 Both of these services support streaming media as well as P2P (torrenting) – but one offers a lot more streaming options than the other.
 Can you guess who?

-Millions of people use their VPN to stream media – and this is a trend that is only growing.
+Using VPNs to stream media is a massive, growing trend.
 But major streaming services like Netflix use geo-blocking technology to fence out anyone trying to connect from the ‘wrong’ physical location.
-There are only a few VPNs that can successfully defeat this kind of blocking.
+Only a few VPNs have the ability to consistently defeat streaming service geo-blocking.

 NordVPN wins the streaming challenge.

 |Plans that Support Torrenting||All plans||Only paid plans|

 What about torrenting?
 Can Proton VPN compete?